KarthikQQA080/Training-Program/README.md

 # Training-Program
-It has Assessment &amp; training programs written by me
+It has Assessment & training programs written by me
 -------------------
 Week 1:
  - Count vowels in given string java program.